ess

 Source code in red/ess.py

-Compute the statistical inefficiency of a time series by dividing the lugsail replicated batch means variance estimate by the intra-run variance estimate.
+The statistical inefficiency is computed by dividing the lugsail replicated batch means variance estimate by the intra-run variance estimate.
 This is applicable to a single run.

 Parameters: